R.E.M.: Sound and songwriting process

+Vocals and lyrics

 Michael Stipe sings in what R.E.M. biographer David Buckley described as "wailing, keening, arching vocal figures".
 Stipe often harmonizes with Mills in songs; in the chorus for "Stand", Mills and Stipe alternate singing lyrics, creating a dialogue.
 Early articles about the band focused on Stipe's singing style (described as "mumbling" by The Washington Post), which often rendered his lyrics indecipherable.
 Creem writer John Morthland wrote in his review of Murmur, "I still have no idea what these songs are about, because neither me nor anyone else I know has ever been able to discern R.E.M.'s lyrics."
 Stipe commented in 1984, "It's just the way I sing.
 If I tried to control it, it would be pretty false."
 Producer Joe Boyd convinced Stipe to begin singing more clearly during the recording of Fables of the Reconstruction.